Figure 1. Bat in flight.

 In cold weather a hibernating bat is only just alive.
 Breathing is intermittent, periods of three to eight minutes passing without breathing at all, and the consumption of oxygen is only about one-hundredth of that of the bat when it is awake and active.
 The body temperature may fall to freezing point.

-Late in the 18th century an Italian naturalist, the Abbe Spallanzani, showed that bats find their way and avoid obstacles in flight by means of some sense other than that of sight.
+Late in the eighteenth century an Italian naturalist, the Abbe Spallanzani, showed that bats find their way and avoid obstacles in flight by means of some sense other than that of sight.
 He released blindfolded bats in a room that was lighted, so that the animals' movements could be observed.
 They flew about quite freely, avoiding obstacles just as if they could see them.

 It was not until 1941 that this remarkable 'extra sense' was satisfactorily explained.
 In that year two American scientists showed that bats use a system of echo-location similar to radar.